Adele: 2006–2010: Career beginnings and 19

-She later cancelled the 2008 US tour dates to be with a former boyfriend.
+Adele later cancelled the 2008 US tour dates to be with a former boyfriend.
 She said in Nylon magazine in June 2009, "I'm like, 'I can't believe I did that.'
 It seems so ungrateful....
 I was drinking far too much and that was kind of the basis of my relationship with this boy.
 I couldn't bear to be without him, so I was like, 'Well, I'll just cancel my stuff then.'"
 She referred to this period as her "early life crisis".
 She is also known for her dislike of flying and bouts of homesickness when away from her native London.
 By the middle of October 2008, Adele's attempt to break in America appeared to have failed.
 But then she was booked as the musical guest on 18 October 2008 episode of NBC's Saturday Night Live.
 The episode, which included an expected appearance by then US vice-presidential candidate Sarah Palin, earned the program its best ratings in 14 years with 17 million viewers.
-Adele performed "Chasing Pavements" and "Cold Shoulder," and the following day, 19 topped the iTunes charts and ranked at number five at Amazon.com while "Chasing Pavements" rose into the top 25.
+Adele performed "Chasing Pavements" and "Cold Shoulder", and the following day, 19 topped the iTunes charts and ranked at number five at Amazon.com while "Chasing Pavements" rose into the top 25.
 The album reached number 11 on the Billboard 200 as a result, a jump of 35 places over the previous week.

 In November 2008, Adele moved to Notting Hill, London after leaving her mother's house, a move that prompted her to give up drinking.
 The album was certified gold in early 2009, by the RIAA.
 By July 2009, the album had sold 2.2 million copies worldwide.

 At the 51st Annual Grammy Awards in February 2009, Adele won the award for Best New Artist, in addition to the award for Best Female Pop Vocal Performance for "Chasing Pavements", which was also nominated for Record of the Year and Song of the Year.
 Adele performed "Chasing Pavements" at the ceremony in a duet with Jennifer Nettles.
-In 2010, Adele received a Grammy nomination for Best Female Pop Vocal Performance for "Hometown Glory."
+In 2010, Adele received a Grammy nomination for Best Female Pop Vocal Performance for "Hometown Glory".
 In April her song "My Same" entered the German Singles Chart after it had been performed by Lena Meyer-Landrut in the talent show contest Unser Star für Oslo, or Our Star for Oslo, in which the German entry to the Eurovision Song Contest 2010 was determined.
 In late September, after being featured on The X Factor, Adele's version of Bob Dylan's "Make You Feel My Love" re-entered the UK singles chart at number 4.
 During the 2010 CMT Artists of the Year special, Adele performed a widely publicised duet of Lady Antebellum's "Need You Now" with Darius Rucker.
 This performance was later nominated for a CMT Music Award.